Happy New Year, Brian. Brian:

 - In Gunnerkrigg Court, when Antimony falls off a bridge, Mr. Eglamore shouts the name of her mother, Surma (whom he loved).
 Reynardine, who also had loved her mother, also initially calls her by her mother's name, as does Coyote, but that was before being formerly introduced (Annie is Surma's spitting image).

 - Saturday Morning Breakfast Cereal managed to subvert this.
+And play with it.

 - In Todd Allison & the Petunia Violet, Todd Allison calls Petunia "Jacqueline" while drunk and half-asleep.
 Petunia speculates that it might be his dead wife's name and gets into a panic the next day when he asks her if he did or said anything weird the previous night.